weirdball7/AutoDF/README.md

 3. Follow prompts:
    - Enter the path to the memory dump.
    - Enter an output project directory name.
-   - Confirm whether to move the image into the project.
 4. Script behavior:
    - Checks/installs dependencies via apt (prompts before install).
    - Runs the configured tools and saves outputs under the project directory.